XRPL-Labs/hookscript/README.md

 	npm install
 	npm run compile

-from any hook's directory.
+from any subdirectory of `hook-api-examples`.
 The example `package.json` in each directory specifies how to build a hook.

 All example hooks are installed by running `node deploy.js`.
 The usage information will be provided at the commandline.